Raindancing

 Raindancing is the second solo studio album by English singer Alison Moyet, released on 6 April 1987 by CBS Records.
 It reached No. 2 on the UK Albums Chart and features the singles "Is This Love?", "Weak in the Presence of Beauty", "Ordinary Girl" and "Sleep Like Breathing".
 In the United States, Raindancing was released by Columbia Records with a different cover art and a reordered track listing.

 Largely produced by Jimmy Iovine, the album includes contributions from various session musicians such as T. M. Stevens, Omar Hakim and Herb Alpert.
+The album was originally going to be titled Chasing Rain, taken from a line in "Sleep Like Breathing".

 A deluxe edition of Raindancing was released on 25 November 2016 by BMG.

 Background

 Following the release of her successful debut album Alf, Moyet decided to move to Los Angeles, where she stayed for nearly a year.
 The move to the United States had been prompted by Moyet's manager, who himself had found work there for a year and suggested she relocate there too.
 Once settled in Los Angeles, Moyet's manager enlisted Jimmy Iovine to produce the majority of the Raindancing album.

 The majority of songs that would appear on the album had already been written back in England.
 For some of these songs, Moyet teamed up with guitarist Rick Driscoll and keyboardist Jess Bailey.
 "Is This Love?" was co-written with David A. Stewart of Eurythmics while Moyet was living in Los Angeles.
 As a friend of Iovine's, Stewart had called into the studio to see Iovine, who suggested he and Moyet write a song together.
 To avoid problems with his publishers, Stewart's contribution was disguised under the pseudonym Jean Guiot.
 "Sleep Like Breathing" was written by David Freeman and Joseph Hughes of The Lover Speaks.
 The duo contributed three songs to the Raindancing sessions, though only "Sleep Like Breathing" would be included on the album.
 "Weak in the Presence of Beauty" was written by Michael Ward and Rob Clarke, and originally recorded by their band Floy Joy in 1986.
 Moyet chose to record her own version of the song for the album, but would later reveal that she only recorded it because she knew it would be a hit.

 Raindancing was released in April 1987.
 Continuing her success in the United Kingdom, the album reached No. 2 and remained on the chart for 53 weeks.
 In America, the album peaked at No. 94, faring less well commercially than Alf.
 Across Europe and elsewhere, the album was a commercial success.
 It topped the charts in both New Zealand and Norway.